whyeonc/TRITEX-long-read-assembly/README.md

 > **①** Don’t forget to change species and reference name.

 2. Check the plots and search for drops in Hi-C coverage, misalignments and chimeras.
 For each case, assign the PDF page and scaffold position which needs breaking.
-3. For instance, in [this example](https://bitbucket.org/tritexassembly/tritexassembly.bitbucket.io/raw/9375957ff5f1763b1ce11d090919a76de9d7bf7a/example_assembly_1Mb.pdf), the scaffolds that need to be broken are on pages 3, 6, and 9.
+3. For instance, in **example_assembly_1Mb.pdf**, the scaffolds that need to be broken are on pages 3, 6, and 9.
 We need to change the bin region on the code for each scaffold, like this:

    ```
    assembly$info[length >= 1e6, .(scaffold, length)][order(-length)] -> ss